Get a wireless charger for hassle-free charging

 This charger mounts to a vent in your car and holds your iPhone in place as you drive.
 The Charge Stream Vent Mount uses its included QC 2.0 adapter for power and is optimized for fast charging for Apple and Samsung devices.

-These are all great wireless iPhone charging pads that fit various needs, but which all help make your life just a little bit easier.
+These are all great wireless iPhone charging pads that fit various needs but wireless charging makes your life just a little bit easier.
 It might seem like a little thing, but there's something great about being able to just pick up your iPhone off of a charging pad and go and put it back there when you return.

-If you have any of the iPhone 12 line, Apple's own MagSafe Charger is the obvious pick.
+If you have any devices from the iPhone 12 or 13 lines, then the Apple MagSafe Charger is the obvious pick.
 There's something so satisfying about that click when it snaps onto the back of your phone and the animation that shows you where your battery's at right now.

-Having used it for almost a year, I'm personally very fond of the Mophie Wireless Charge Pad, which is easy to use and keeps my iPhone secure in its place.
+There are also a bunch of alternative MagSafe Chargers if you want to go third-party.

 If you want something inexpensive and easy, go for the Anker PowerWave 10W Pad.
-At that price point, you can keep a few in different areas of the home or office.
+At that price point, you can keep a few in different areas of the home or office; it takes up very little space.

-If you need to charge more than just one iPhone at a time, take a gander at our Best Triple Wireless Charging Pads guide.
+If you need to charge more than just one iPhone at a time, there are triple wireless charging pads available.
 These will allow you to charge multiple iPhones and other Qi-enabled devices.

 We may earn a commission for purchases using our links.
 Learn more.